cloudpedagogy/cloudpedagogy-course-engine/README.md

 - **Capability-Driven Development (CDD)-aligned** – Intent-first specifications, auditability, and non-destructive builds

 Reports and validation are informational by default and do not block builds unless strict validation is explicitly enabled.

 ---

+## Versioning and Evolution

+The Course Engine evolves incrementally through minor and patch releases.

+New capabilities are added conservatively, with an emphasis on:
+- backward compatibility
+- non-destructive defaults
+- preserving human judgement and governance boundaries

+Versioned features are documented inline (e.g. v1.1, v1.2, v1.5), while detailed change history is maintained in `CHANGELOG.md`.

+The design principles described in this README are intended to remain stable, even as capabilities expand.

+---

+## Course Builder Handbook

+A detailed, governance-aware guide to the intent, design principles, capabilities, boundaries, and responsible use of the Course Engine is available in:

+`docs/course-builder-handbook.md`

+This Markdown file is the **canonical source** of the handbook.

+Derived versions for distribution and reference are also available in:

+`docs/handbook/`

+These include Word and PDF formats generated from the Markdown source.

+The handbook is intended for educators, learning designers, technologists, and institutions who are accountable for AI-supported course and curriculum design decisions.

+---